Coaching Background & Style

-I’m a certified leadership, personal development, and career coach.
+I’m a certified leadership, personal development, and career transition coach.
 I am also a speaker, trainer, university professor, and workplace consultant.
 But mostly, I’m curious about and you and how I can help.

 We’re all complex, multi-faceted humans; this is a fundamental belief of mine and part of my approach.
 I believe your all parts of your life should work together not against one another.

 I support individuals and groups with making progress on positive, sustainable change.
 I bring an empathetic and intuitive coaching perspective to help people find and succeed at what’s next for them, guiding them through transitions while supporting them to build enhanced visions for their lives, leadership, executive presence, communications, emotional intelligence, and overall effectiveness and fulfillment.

 But let’s back up, what about my life outside of coaching and speaking, and how did I get into this sometimes seemingly squishy business of coaching??

 I’ve always had a vision for my life and career, even before I realized it was a vision.
 Back in college, I was fascinated with studying culture and discovered the discipline of Anthropology.
 I soon picked up a second major of Sociology, and noticed I was always naturally curious about the nuances in modern western culture, especially around work.
 Still, I knew my professional path would begin in the corporate world.
 I also understood that my choice to study these subjects would make it a bit more challenging to launch my career, plus I honestly had no idea what I wanted to do at first.
 So I got scrappy and creative—I interned a lot and held many different jobs to explore my interests.